 Beginning in November 2016, several putative class actions were filed, and thereafter consolidated, in the U.S. District Court for the Eastern District of Texas relating to Adeptus Health Inc.'s ("Adeptus") June 2014 initial public offering and May 2015, July 2015 and June 2016 secondary offerings.
 Among others, the defendants included Adeptus and the underwriters in the offerings, including EGL.
 On April 19, 2017, Adeptus filed for Chapter 11 bankruptcy and was subsequently removed as a defendant.
 On November 21, 2017, plaintiffs filed a consolidated complaint that alleged as to the underwriters' violation of the Securities Act of 1933 in connection with the four offerings.
 The defendants filed motions to dismiss on February 5, 2018.
-On September 12, 2018, the defendants' motions to dismiss were granted as to the claims relating to the initial public offering and May 2015 secondary offering, but denied as to the claims relating to the July 2015 and June 2016 secondary offering, representing an aggregate offering price of approximately \$30.8 million, but did not underwrite any shares in the June 2016 secondary offering.
-On September 25, 2018, the plaintiffs filed an amended complaint relating to the July 2015 and June 2016 secondary offerings.
-On December 7, 2018, the plaintiffs filed a motion for class certification and the defendants filed an opposition to the motion on February 8, 2019.
+On September 12, 2018, the defendants' motions to dismiss were granted as to the claims relating to the july 2015 and June 2016 secondary offerings.
+EGL underwrote 293,867 shares of common stock in the July 2015 secondary offering.
+On September 25, 2018, the plaintiffs filed an amended complaint relating to the July 2015 and June 2016 secondary offering.
+On September 25, 2018, the plaintiffs filed an amended complaint relating to the motion on February 8, 2019.